-What does the Intralinks Intralinks Deal Flow Predictor report?
+What does the Intralinks Deal Flow Predictor report?

-Does the Intralinks Intralinks Deal Flow Predictor accurately forecast future announced deal activity?
+Does the Intralinks Deal Flow Predictor accurately forecast future announced deal activity?

 Predicting deals: Intralinks deal volume forecast versus Thomson Reuters reported volume of announced deals

-We engaged Decision Economics Inc., an independent global economic and financial markets research and consulting firm, to assess, replicate and evaluate this model.
-Decision Economics’ analysis showed that our prediction model has a very high level of statistical significance, with a more than 99.9 percent probability that the Intralinks Intralinks Deal Flow Predictor is a statistically significant six-month predictive indicator of announced deal data, as subsequently reported by Thomson Reuters.
-We plan to periodically update the independent statistical analysis to confirm the Intralinks Intralinks Deal Flow Predictor’s continuing validity as a predictor of future M&A activity.
+We engaged Analysis & Inference (“A&I”), an independent statistical consulting and data science research firm, to assess, replicate and evaluate this model.
+A&I’s analysis showed that our prediction model has a very high level of statistical significance, with a more than 99.9 percent probability that the Intralinks Deal Flow Predictor is a statistically significant six-month predictive indicator of announced deal volumes, as subsequently reported by Thomson Reuters.
+We plan to periodically update the independent statistical analysis to confirm the Intralinks Deal Flow Predictor’s continuing validity as a predictor of future M&A announcements.